lavelle96/Chat-Server-Project/README.md

 - *Locks* are used to make sure the data shared by the clients and chat server isnt corrupted, the Lock object from the threading class was used to implement this securely.

 ## Results
--The program obtained full marks when tested against the test server in TCD, passing every test available.
+- The program obtained full marks when tested against the test server in TCD, passing every test available.